AnywhereFitness2021/AF_Backend/README.md

 Requires: { username, password }

-Returns: An object containing an authorization token along with a customized welcome message
+Returns: An object containing an authorization token, a customized welcome message, and the user's role

 ////////////////////